Pressure Cooker Chicken Enchiladas recipe is an easy one pot and go time saving meal. Made with basic pantry stables and fresh or frozen chicken.

 Here is the handy printable recipe:

-- 1 can light red kidney beans, drained
+- 1 can Kidney Beans drained (15 ounces)

-- 1 packet regular or cheesy taco seasoning mix
+- 1 packet Taco Seasoning regular or cheesy

 - 2 cups Mexican flavored shredded cheese mix